jmcglone/jmcglone.github.io/_posts/2018-04-03-Tools-for-microarchitectural-benchmarking.md

 #### how to use it

 What this tool needs is just assembly code, you don't need to compile it.
 However, it accepts only AT&T assembly syntax which is sad but there are assembly converters out there.
 Another thing is that options are a little bit misleading and I spent some time digging into the sources to understand what I should put into them.
-Usually `-march` identifies the CPU architecture, but OK...
+Usually `-march` identifies the CPU architecture (like ivybridge, skylake, etc.), but OK...

 ```
 $ cat a.asm